huggingface/blog/hardware-partners-program.md

 4. How to export the quantized model for the target device?

-Although PyTorch and TensorFlow made great progress in making things easy for quantization, the complexities of transformer based models makes it hard to use the provided tools out of the box and get something working without putting up the effort.
+Although PyTorch and TensorFlow made great progress in making things easy for quantization, the complexities of transformer based models makes it hard to use the provided tools out of the box and get something working without putting up a ton of effort.

 ### 💡 How Intel is solving quantization and more with LPOT